vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

    * `party_R` makes a transfer of `120` `$VEGA` to `ETHUSD-JUN22 | Sum of LP fees received | $VEGA` in epoch `2`.

 #### Expectation
-The calculation of eligibility is identical to [0056-REWA-030](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#distributing-lp-fees-received-rewards-0056-rewa-030) but the expected payout is:
+The calculation of eligibility is identical to [acceptance code REWA-030](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#distributing-lp-fees-received-rewards-0056-rewa-030) but the expected payout is:

 * for market `ETHUSD-MAR22`:
     * At the end of epoch `2` `party_0` is paid `90` `$VEGA` from the reward account into its `$VEGA` general account.